Masterminds/cookoo-web-tutorial/README.md

 attached to this command will result in a new pair being added to the context.
 It's a great way to populate a context with standard data.

-Go ahead and run the exampels above.
+Go ahead and run the examples above.
 At this point the outcome should be predictable.

+**Note:** `Includes` can forward to any route, and is not actually restricted to only `@`-routes.
+However, by convention Cookoo web apps use `@`-routes to protect these partial routes from being accidentally directly accessed.

 Later we will see how our `@render` route can be used to encapsulate more complex logic -- in our case, rendering data through HTML